CEOs from Alphabet, Walmart, Pfizer meet White House officials on refugees

 By Jeff Mason

-WASHINGTON, Sept 14 (Reuters) - Chief executives from a wide array of U.S. companies will meet White House Chief of Staff Jeff Zients on Thursday to discuss refugee resettlement and sponsorship programs, a White House official said.
+WASHINGTON, Sept 14 (Reuters) - Chief executives from a wide array of U.S. companies met White House Chief of Staff Jeff Zients on Thursday to discuss refugee resettlement and sponsorship programs as well as ways to help refugees get jobs and access to transport, the White House said.

-The CEOs will include Alphabet's Sundar Pichai, Walmart's Doug McMillon, Pfizer's Albert Bourla, HP's Enrique Lores and others.
+The CEOs attending included Alphabet's GOOGL.O Sundar Pichai, Walmart's WMT.N Doug McMillon, Pfizer's PFE.N Albert Bourla, HP's HPE.N Enrique Lores and others.
 They are part of a council of leaders affiliated with Welcome.US, a group dedicated to helping support refugees in the United States.

-They will meet Zients and other White House officials "to discuss specific ways we can continue to work together to support safe, orderly pathways for people in need of safety to come to the United States, including through refugee resettlement and new, expanded humanitarian sponsorship programs," a White House official told Reuters.
+They were meeting with Zients and other White House officials "to discuss specific ways we can continue to work together to support safe, orderly pathways for people in need of safety to come to the United States, including through refugee resettlement and new, expanded humanitarian sponsorship programs," a White House official told Reuters ahead of the meeting.

-Gap CEO Richard Dickson, Accenture CEO Julie Sweet, Lyft Inc CEO David Risher, Chobani CEO Hamdi Ulukaya, and T-Mobile CEO Mike Sievert were also expected to attend, along with representatives from Airbnb, Blackstone, Comcast, Goldman Sachs, Meta and others.
+Gap GPS.N CEO Richard Dickson, Accenture ACN.F CEO Julie Sweet, Lyft Inc LYFT.O CEO David Risher, Chobani CHO.O CEO Hamdi Ulukaya, and T-Mobile TMUS.O CEO Mike Sievert also attended, along with representatives from Airbnb ABNB.O, Goldman Sachs GS.N, Meta META.O and others.

+The White House said after the meeting that the officials and executives discussed long-term needs of refugees but also solutions to immediate ones, including providing credits for ride-share services and money for public transportation, increasing offers of pro bono legal services, and helping people eligible to work to get jobs.

+"Today’s meeting highlights the importance of public-private partnerships in building durable and scalable capacity to better respond to the global displacement crisis," the White House said in a statement.

 New York Governor Kathy Hochul met Zients and other senior administration officials last month to discuss an influx of migrants in New York City that has strained its resources.